ddprrt/ddprrt.github.io/typescript-react/hooks.md

 ## useReducer

 Now this is something, isn't it?
-The core of Redux and similar state management libaries baked into a hook.
+The core of Redux and similar state management libraries baked into a hook.
 Sweet and easy to use.
 The typings are also pretty straightforward, but let's look at everything step by step.
 We take the example from the website, and try to make it type safe.